gofractally/psibase/doc/psidk/src/consensus.md

 ### BFT → BFT

 The leader is selected from the old producers.
 Committing a block and advancing irreversibility require quorums of both the old and the new producers.
-Switching forks is permitted if a quorum of either the old or the new producers have prepared the new fork.
+Switching forks after a commit is permitted if a quorum of either the old or the new producers have prepared the new fork.